 Single Keyword Campaigns

 For example, let's assume the majority of your vitamin supplement sales come from the keywords “fish oil” and “Omega 3.”
 In addition to a high sales volume, you notice these terms have the highest conversion rate and profit margin.
-You want to bid aggressively using these terms, and single keyword campaigns are one of the easiest to deploy.
+You want to develop an aggressive bidding strategy using these terms; and single keyword campaigns are one of the easiest to deploy.